-Senior leaders at the Arts Commission use organizational performance review findings to make decisions about the agency's direction as it seeks to accomplish its strategic goals.
-Leaders take advantage of the agency's small size to maintain a high level of personal contact with each employee, in both one-on-one and group settings.
-Management styles are highly participatory.
+Senior leaders at the Arts Commission use organizational performance review findings to make decisions about the agency's direction as it works to accomplish its strategic goals.
+In FY 2013 the agency was reviewed by the Legislative Audit Council, and the LAC's findings and recommendations, particularly those regarding performance measures, have been addressed and incorporated into agency planning, operations and leadership.
 Staff members at all levels are encouraged to provide feedback and suggestions for managerial and programmatic improvements.
-Staff members regularly make their opinions known, and managers support that level of interaction by implementing staff suggestions where appropriate and actively soliciting continued input into the management process.
-Leaders may also contract with independent evaluators to comment on programs and services where warranted.
+Managers support that interaction by implementing staff suggestions where appropriate and actively soliciting continued input into the management process.
+Leaders may also contract with independent evaluators to comment on programs and services.